HSRugg/mnist/README.md

 Matrix: https://tensorport.com/matrix/malo/test-comma
 ```

-Now let's push the code to tensorport:
+Now let's push the code to TensorPort:

 ``` bash
 $ git push tensorport master
 ```

-This is not the best way to handle data for large files.
+This is not the best way to handle data for large files (over 100MB).
 We will use Git LFS
-to speed things up in part 3) of this tutorial (self-steering car).
+to speed things up in part 3 of this tutorial (self-steering car).

-In the code, we need to update the location of the data (if you don't do it, the
+In the code (mnist.py) we need to update the location of the data (if you don't do it, the
 code will still run but it will download the dataset anew).
 You need to update the
 `data_dir` flag.
 To make sure we can use the same code on TensorPort and locally
 we use a small wrapper `get_data_path(dataset_name, local_root, local_repo, path)`